COVID-19 & Social Security Disability Questions in Michigan

 With COVID-19 that means if you have long-term, major damage to your health after a severe infection, you could qualify for benefits.

 How will the coronavirus affect my continuing disability review (CDR)?

-One thing Social Security did cease with the spread of the coronavirus was CDRs—in which they check after a period of years whether your health problems are still severe enough that you can’t work and still need benefits.
+When the coronavirus first began spreading across the United States, Social Security stopped conducting CDRs—in which they check after a period of years whether your health problems are still severe enough that you can’t work and still need benefits.

 The SSA said they would not start any new continuing disability reviews during of COVID-19, and if you had one in progress, they put it on hold.

 Several months into the pandemic, they began conducting the reviews again.

 That means you need to be ready to defend your disability benefits and provide arguments for why you should keep receiving them.

 The good news is that this process is generally much easier than applying for benefits in the first place.